-Where staff may occasionally or regularly need medication, any such medication must be kept in the locked nursery safe or a separate locked container in the staff room or nursery room where staff may need easy access to the medication such as an asthma inhaler.
+Where staff may occasionally or regularly need medication, any such medication must be kept in the locked nursery safe or with the asthma inhalers and epi-pens where staff may need easy access to the medication such as an asthma inhaler.
 In all cases it must be stored securely out of reach of the children.
 It must not be kept in the first aid box and must be labelled with the name of the member of staff.